12:32 15 February 2012

 Bradford City Football Club will endeavour, as far as reasonably practicable, to ensure that quality catering facilities and products are provided in all areas of the stadium.
 Many of the outlets at the Coral Windows Stadium are provided through franchise arrangements and BCFC will forward any complaints by supporters about catering to the appointed franchisee.

 Bradford City FC takes its obligations to being involved in the local community seriously.
 To ensure its involvement in the local community it will:

 Bradford City Football Club allows a maximum of 6 collections per season to be made at its first team home games.
-A collection for the Football League’s nominated national charity and the Bradford Burns Unit (which is traditionally held at the last home game of the season) will be included within the 6 collections.
-BCFC will also contribute to good causes by arranging for players and staff to sign items delivered to the Club including items pre-purchased by the organiser.
+A collection for the English Football League’s nominated national charity and the Bradford Burns Unit (which is traditionally held at the last home game of the season) will be included within the 6 collections.
+BCFC will also contribute to good causes by arranging for players and staff to sign items delivered to the Club including items pre-purchased by the organiser; a £35 administration fee will be charged for the signing of any item delivered to the Club.
 In addition, by arrangement through the Football in the Community trust, players will participate in personal appearances where matches and training schedules allow.

 Bradford City Football Club complies with relevant data protection legislation.
 All personal data is stored securely for the shortest time as possible and then disposed of in an appropriate and responsible manner.

 Bradford City Football Club does not have formal Corporate Social Responsibility Policy or Environmental Policy.
 However, it remains committed to ensuring that its operations remain acceptable to as wide a range of stakeholders as possible and remains sustainable for all concerned.
 With regard to the environment, the Club previously secured the Carbon Trust Standard and will continue to adopt policies that make best use of energy resources and will take a responsible attitude to waste disposal.